manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 ### Everything, really?

 Yes.
 Everything.
-For examples:
+For example:

-* Create an interface for the route parameters passed to the `activate` method of a route component,
+* Create an interface for the route parameters passed to the `activate` method of route components,
-* Specify the type of the `@bindable` properties of a custom element,
+* Specify the type of the `@bindable` properties of custom elements or attributes,
-* Use typed events published through the `EventAggregator`,
+* Use typed events when working with the `EventAggregator`,
-* Use classes or interfaces for objects fetched using the `fetch` client,
+* Use classes or interfaces for objects sent or retrieved using the `fetch` client,
 * Didn't I say everything?

 By typing everything, you eliminate a whole category of bugs.
 Additionally, you add documentation